MirceaKitsune/python_raytracer/README.md

   - [ ] Add perlin noise.
 May be possible to support an object based chunk system for generating infinite terrain.
   - [ ] Create a script to convert image slices into pixel meshes.
 This will allow importing 3D sprites from 2D images.
   - [ ] Support sprite animation.
 Basic support for sprite sets already exists: Once images can be imported as sprites allow changing the mesh periodically to play animations.
-  - [ ] Allow object rotation.
-Fine rotation will likely never be possible, but rotations of 90* / 180* / 270* will be possible to support in the future.
   - [ ] Support object movement and a basic physics system.
 Objects can only move at integer positions, collisions will be checked by finding intersecting voxels.
 May require a separate thread pool.
   - [ ] Sound support in the form of either audio files or a frequency generator associated with materials.
 Audio is also intended to be raytraced.